Shad0w-ops/H.I.V.E/README.md

 ### 6) Sherlock

-This module can be used to find usernames across many social networks and saves the output in the Sherlock_Output folder.
+This module can be used to find usernames across many social networks and saves the output in the output/sherlock directory.

 ### 7) Misc